-This lovely creamy oven baked fish is guaranteed to warm up a cold winter's evening, especially if combined with fresh salad, a bottle of Riesling, and good company.
+This lovely creamy oven baked fish is guaranteed to warm up a cold winter's evening, especially when served with fresh salad, a bottle of Riesling, and good company.

 - 1 large onion (chopped)

-- 500 gram firm white fish filets such as South African hake, or New Zealand hoki or warehou
+- 500 gram firm white fish fillets such as South African hake, or New Zealand hoki or warehou

 - 2 to 3 cloves of garlic, chopped

 - 3 eggs

 - 2 tablespoons (30 ml) oil

 - 2 tablespoons (30 ml) white vinegar, lemon juice or white wine